 With schools unable to physically bring their students to the Emirates LitFest in 2021, the Emirates Literature Foundation is pleased to announce that we will be bringing the Festival directly to you!

 Experience the joy of hearing from international bestselling authors in one of our virtual sessions, each designed with schools and students of all ages in mind.

-The sessions themselves will be made available to watch online for one week, starting from 7-11 February, 2021.
+The sessions themselves will be made available to watch online for three weeks, starting from 7-25 February, 2021.
 During this time, students will be able to watch the sessions at their own convenience, either with their class, or at home, in the case of distance learning.

 And to keep these sessions as interactive as possible, we’re requesting that students submit their questions in advance for authors to answer.
 Learn more here.

 Ben Bailey Smith & Sav Akyüz: Bear Moves